woman reclined on couch

 Head Off the Winter Doldrums!

-Seasonal Affective Disorder
+What is Seasonal Affective Disorder?

 Signs of SAD

-• Depression that doesn’t lessen from day-to-day
+• Depression that doesn’t lessen from day to day

-• Disinterest in things you enjoy
+• Disinterest in things you typically enjoy

 • Low energy and trouble sleeping